NextSDS Logo

 Skin contact

-Liquefied gases may cause cryogenic burns or injury.
 Treat burned or frostbitten skin by flushing or immersing the affected area(s) in lukewarm water.
 Do not rub affected area.
 Do not remove clothing that adheres due to freezing.
 After sensation has returned to the frostbitten skin, keep skin warm, dry, and clean.
 If blistering occurs, apply a sterile dressing.
+Seek immediate medical attention.

 Eye contact

-For contact with the liquefied gas, remove contact lenses if present and easy to do, hold eyelids apart and gently flush the affected eye(s) with lukewarm water.
+remove contact lenses if present and easy to do, hold eyelids apart and gently flush the affected eye(s) with lukewarm water.
+Seek immediate medical attention.

 Ingestion